 An employee handbook is a good vehicle to communicate policies and procedures.
 They can also be made available on a shared drive (as long as everyone has access), or you can use an online system like YourHR.space.

-There is a legal requirement to have a written disciplinary and grievance procedure, a GDPR policy and an Anti-Bullying and Harassment Policy.
-It is also strongly recommended (although this is not strictly a legal requirement) that you have policies on Equal Opportunities.
-These would be the absolute minimum.
+There is a legal requirement to have a written Disciplinary and Grievance procedure, a GDPR policy and a Dignity at Work / Anti-Bullying and Harassment, and Whistleblowing Policy.
+It is also strongly recommended that you have policies on Equal Opportunities, Retirement, Remote and Flexible Working, Anti Bribery and Corruption, Absence procedures.
+This list is not exhaustive and requirements are updated all the time.
 Please see our templates for sample policies.

 There are some legal requirements to have certain written policies in place (see FAQ's).
 In addition having clear policies and procedures will provide the business with greater protection and flexibility when it comes to managing staff and dealing with issues.
 They will also provide employees with clear standards and rules so that they know what is expected of them.
 This will result in fewer issues for the business to have to manage!
 Following procedures will mean that employment matters are handled fairly and consistently, therefore reducing the risk of disputes and claims.
 If you do end up with an employment tribunal claim, being able to demonstrate that you have communicated clear policies and procedures and followed these will put you in a stronger position.
 See Introduction to Policies for further details.